-It happens all of the time.
+It happens all the time.
 Divorce cases devolve into more than the equitable division of marital property and child custody arrangements, which are complicated enough on their own.
 One spouse retreats from a heated argument to return with police in tow.
-They serve a protective order that requires the other spouse to vacate the marital home.
-He retaliates with a protective order that prohibits her from visiting, calling, emailing or texting him.
+She serves a protective order that requires the other spouse to vacate the marital home.
+He retaliates with a protective order that prohibits her from visiting, calling, emailing, or texting him.

-Intended to protect household members against real threats, protective orders have become a routine codgle for some people involved in contentious divorces.
-Failure to defend against a request for a protective order can have an immediate affect on a father’s ability to parent his child, and a potentially lasting affect on his ability to keep a job, his reputation and even his right to go hunting.
+Intended to protect household members against real threats, protective orders have become a routine cudgel for some people involved in contentious divorces.
+Failure to defend against a request for a protective order can have an immediate effect on a father’s ability to parent his child, and a potentially lasting effect on his ability to keep a job, his reputation, and even his right to go hunting.

 Frivolous or Urgent?

 If you are going through a divorce and find yourself facing or in need of a protective order, your best legal ally could be a Tulsa protective order lawyer for men.
 If you are named in an emergency protective order, I know how urgent it is that you first comply with the order, and second, challenge the order before it becomes permanent.
 I can tell you when an order for protection would be in your best interests and when to fight the urge to retaliate with a protective order against her.

 When you need protection from a soon-to-be ex or she claims to need protection from you, you are well advised to proceed with extreme caution.
 Courts typically combine protective order hearings into a related divorce process.
 That can delay a hearing to rescind a temporary order for months.
 Or, the outcome of legal proceedings regarding protective orders can have a significant impact on the way that your divorce is ultimately resolved.